syncfusion-content/uwp-docs/uwp/Pivot-Gauge/Common/Theming.md

 # Theming in UWP Pivot Gauge (SfPivotGauge)

 Theming is the process of applying particular settings to visual elements of a control.
-Following built-in themes are supported in the SfPivotGauge control:
+The following built-in themes are supported in the [SfPivotGauge](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotGauge.SfPivotGauge.html) control:

 * Blend
 * Lime